jsm28/c-issues-convert/out/0461/issue.md

 below.

 > If the signal occurs other than as the result of calling the `abort` or `raise`
-> function, the behavior is undefined if the signal handler <u>refers</u> to any
+> function, the behavior is undefined if the signal handler <ins>refers</ins> to
-> object with <u>static or thread storage duration</u> that is not a lock-free
+> any object with <ins>static or thread storage duration</ins> that is not a
-> atomic object other than by assigning a value to an object declared as `volatile
+> lock-free atomic object other than by assigning a value to an object declared as
-> sig_atomic_t`, or the signal handler calls any function in the standard library
+> `volatile sig_atomic_t`, or the signal handler calls any function in the
-> other than the abort function, the `_Exit` function, the `quick_exit` function,
+> standard library other than the abort function, the `_Exit` function, the
-> or the `signal` function with the first argument equal to the signal number
+> `quick_exit` function, or the `signal` function with the first argument equal to
-> corresponding to the signal that caused the invocation of the handler.
+> the signal number corresponding to the signal that caused the invocation of the
+> handler.

 **Underspecification of referring to objects**